How to enhance HVAC efficiency in design?

 In today’s world, smart technology is revolutionizing every aspect of our lives, including the way we control and optimize the heating, ventilation, and air conditioning (HVAC) systems in our buildings.
 Smart HVAC controls, such as thermostats and sensors, offer a wide range of benefits that not only augment comfort but also improve energy efficiency and reduce costs.

-READ MORE The social impact of energy-efficient HVAC design initiatives.
+READ MORE The role of HVAC design in achieving net-zero energy.

 1. Benefits of Smart Thermostats and Sensors